AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 This formula displays the associative property of the wedge product operator in the smooth case.
 In the discrete case, this is only true for closed forms.
 The exterior derivative of a closed form is zero.

+$ d(ω∧β) = dω ∧ β+(−1)^{deg⁡(ω)} ω ∧ β $

+As displayed in the exterior derivative section, the Leibniz Rule underscores the interaction between the exterior derivative and the wedge product operators.

-$ ω∧ω=0 $
+$ ω ∧ ω = 0 $

-This formula shows the nilpotency property of wedge product in the smooth case.
-Consider two differing 1-forms, ω and β, which can be considered dual to vectors.
-Then, think of the wedge product as an operator which finds the signed area of the parallelogram created by smearing one of those vectors across the edge of the other.
-If those two forms were in the same direction, like two ω forms, the smearing would only create a line with an area of zero.
+This formula shows the alternating property of wedge product in the smooth case.
+Due to its antisymmetric nature, the wedge product of two equivalent, even-dimensioned forms is always zero.

 ### Citations

 Discrete Exterior Calculus - Hirani
 Section 7.1-7.3 (pp. 71-76)

-Discrete Exterior Calculus - Desbrun
+Discrete Exterior Calculus - Desbrun et. al.
 Section 8 (pp. 17-21)

 ## Hodge Star